 This service provides transition services to youth who are sentenced to secure detention for thirty days or more.
 Whenever a youth is taken from his/her community for a period of time, there is a loss of connect with the community, the school, etc...
 Rather than just release the youth to his/her home without the benefit of resources and support, the Bartholomew County Youth Services Center offers transition services to these youth.
 These services include the Juvenile House Arrest Officer in the home at least three days a week, a mentor, and the Center's Education Liaison to assist the youth's transition back into the school system.
 The youth's parents, as well as the youth's probation officer, are also involved in the youth's transition program.
-In 2015 there were thirty-one youth sentenced to Detention.
-Eleven of these youth were sentenced for less than 30 days and were not eligible for transition services.
-Eleven of the sentenced youth were sentenced for 30 days and nine of the youth were sentenced for over 30 days.
-There were three youth that wished to participate in transition services in 2015.
+In 2016 there were ten youth sentenced to Detention.
+Two of these youth were sentenced for 30 days or less and were not eligible for transition services.
+There was one youth that wished to participate in transition services in 2016.